Wayne A. I. Frederick

 Wayne Alix Ian Frederick (born June 17, 1971) is a Trinidadian-American scholar, surgeon, and university administrator.
-He is currently serving as president of Howard University in Washington D.C. since July 21, 2014.
-He also serves as the distinguished Charles R. Drew Professor of Surgery.
+He is currently the interim president of Howard University in Washington D.C. and a practicing cancer surgeon at Howard University Hospital.
+Frederick also serves as the Charles R. Drew Professor Surgery at the Howard University College of Medicine.
+He most recently served as the Interim CEO of the American Cancer Society and ACS CAN.

 Biography

 Early life

 Wayne A. I. Frederick was born in Port of Spain, Trinidad.
 At birth, Frederick was diagnosed with sickle cell disease.
 As a result of being hospitalized three to six times a year, Frederick became interested in science.
 He also accompanied his mother, a nurse, on visits to her workplace.

 Academics

-After graduating high school at the age of 14, Frederick took pre-college courses at St. Mary's College in Port of Spain.
+Frederick pursued Ordinary and Advance Level college-prep studies at Saint Mary's College (high school), Port of Spain, Trinidad.
 Frederick enrolled at Howard University in 1988, at the age of sixteen.
 As an undergraduate student, Frederick was admitted to Howard University's B.S./M.D. dual degree program.
 He completed the requirements for both degrees in six years, allowing him to earn both his Bachelor of Science and his medical degree by the age of 22.

 During his surgical residency at Howard University Hospital, he was mentored by renowned doctor LaSalle D. Leffall Jr. and Dr. Clive O. Callendar.
 He was greatly influenced by Leffall (First African-American president of the American Cancer Society in 1978 and of the American College of Surgeons in 1995) to follow a course in surgical oncology.
 He completed his post-doctoral research and surgical oncology fellowships at the University of Texas MD Anderson Cancer Center.

-Frederick began his academic career as Associate Director of the Cancer Center at the University of Connecticut in 2004.
+Frederick began his academic career as associate director of the Cancer Center at the University of Connecticut in 2004.
 Upon his return to Howard University, he served as Associate Dean in the College of Medicine, Division Chief in the Department of Surgery, Director of the Cancer Center, and Deputy Provost for Health Sciences.
 He also earned a Master of Business Administration degree from Howard University's School of Business in 2011.
 Frederick continues to operate and lectures to the second-year medical students of Howard University's College of Medicine.
 His medical research seeks to narrow the disparity in all cancer-care outcomes, with a focus on gastrointestinal cancers.

 On October 1, 2013, following the resignation of Sidney A. Ribeau, Frederick became Interim President of Howard University.